Existence and nonexistence of minimizers for classical capillarity problems in presence of nonlocal repulsion and gravity: Introduction

 Let us make some comments on the definitions present in \cref{theorem:1}, while referring to \cref{sec:2} for their precise enunciation.
 The ``admissibility'' requirements on the kernels just refer to some necessary integrability conditions.
-The infinitesimality of $g$ and the coercivity of $G$ concern the behavior of these functions as the variable diverge, while the symmetry of $g$ is referred to the symmetry with respect to the origin.
-The $q$-decreasing property is a way more general condition than the classical radial decreasing condition, denoted in this setting as $0$-decreasing property.
-We point out that attractive-repulsive kernels of the type are $q$-decreasing for any $q\ge \beta_1$, even if they diverge positively as $|x| \to + \infty$, see \cref{def:KernelgPiccolo} and \cref{attractive:repulsive}.
+The infinitesimality of $g$ and the coercivity of $g$ and $G$ concern the behavior of these functions as the variable diverge, while the symmetry of $g$ is referred to the symmetry with respect to the origin.
+The $q$-growing property is satisfied by rather general nonlocal interaction terms, not only by repulsive ones.
+Indeed, we point out that classical radial decreasing kernels are $0$-growing, but at the same time attractive-repulsive kernels of the type are $q$-growing for any $q\ge \beta_1$, even if they diverge positively as $|x| \to + \infty$, see \cref{def:KernelgPiccolo} and \cref{attractive:repulsive}.
 In particular attractive-repulsive kernels as in \eqref{eq:AttractiveRepulsive} represent a possible choice in the definition of $\ff^\lambda$ in \cref{theorem:1}.
 Minimization problems for attractive-repulsive functionals have been widely studied in the last years.
 Existence and nonexistence results are addressed in \cite{BurchardChoksiTopaloglu, FrankLiebLiquidSolid, FrankLiebProof}, while stability and uniqueness of minimizers have been respectively studied in \cite{BonaciniCristoferiTopaloglu, LopesUniqueness}.
 We refer to \cite{CarazzatoNote, CarazzatoPratelli, CarazzatoPratelliTopaloglu, CarrilloDelgadinoMellet} for further results about analogous problems.

 We remark that, by a symmetry argument, analyzing the Euler-Lagrange equation of problem~\eqref{minimum:problem}, it is possible to verify that the sets $B^\lambda(m, x)$ are not volume constrained minimizers of $\ff^\lambda$; actually, the isoperimetric bubbles $B^\lambda(m, x)$ are not even volume constrained critical points of $\ff^\lambda$.
 It is left as a future project to study quantitative properties of minimizers to ~\eqref{minimum:problem}, such as the proximity of minimizers from bubbles $B^\lambda(m, x)$ in terms of the smallness of the mass.
+Related results, concerning liquid drops or crystals lying in equilibrium under the action of a potential energy, are addressed in \cite{FigalliMaggiShape, MaggiMihaila}.